 The Company leases operating equipment under lease agreements which are classified in capital leases.
 The leases expire at various intervals through April, 1997.
-Leased equipment amounted to approximately \$112,000 and \$106,000 for 1995 and 1994 respectively.
+Leased equipment amounted to approximately \$112,000 at March 31, 1996 and September 30, 1995 and \$106,000 at September 30, 1994.
 These assets and the related accumulated depreciation are included above in the property and equipment schedule.

-INCOME TAX BENEFIT
+4. INCOME TAX BENEFIT